MickMarch/stock_analysis/README.md

 ### Explanation

 Using the VBA script, an analysis of the data was created.
 Sorted by ticker symbol, the analysis displays the **Total Daily Volumes** and **Return** amount.
 The total daily volume is the **sum** of every recorded daily volume for each respective stock.
-The return column outlines the percentage increase/decrease of stock price from the beginning of the year to the price at end of the year.
+The return column outlines the percentage increase/decrease of stock price from the beginning of the year to the price at end of the year (with Green being a positive return, and Red being a negative return)

 #### 2017